-Pierre retired about a year ago but has been kept busy with several interests including building site 39 on Jejane, wave energy, cosmology and his security portfolio on the Jejane board.
+Pierre retired about two years ago but has been kept busy with several interests including building site 39 on Jejane, wave energy, cosmology and his portfolio on the Jejane board.

-The long term goal of installing electronic perimeter intrusion detection systems for the southern farms of Balule has proven extremely challenging and obtaining donations to fund this endevour through the BCAP trust remains a major learning curve to conquer.
+The long-term goal of installing electronic perimeter intrusion detection systems for the southern farms of Balule has proven extremely challenging and obtaining donations to fund this endeavour through the BCAP trust remains a major learning curve to conquer.